Zalewa/voyandz/SPECS.md

 When more than one stream needs a single feed, this single feed must be used for all streams.
 The new stream cannot open a duplicate feed.

+It should be possible for a feed to have its own feed, thus allowing to chain commands together like piping with '|' in shell.

 If feed dies while being used in the "on-demand" mode, or at any time in the "continuous" mode, it must be resurrected immediately, unless it's explicitly configured with 'no-resurrect' flag.
-This also applies when the input comes from a file or a named pipe.
 There should be no limit to resurrection attempts, however repeated failures should have limited error logging.